Volvo XC60 Review 2025

 Driving Rating

 The XC60 will feel familiar to anyone who has driven a modern Volvo, which is no bad thing.
-It wafts along comfortably, with the top-specification versions gaining air suspension.
-There is a healthy selection of engines, too.
+It wafts along comfortably, with the top-specification versions gaining air suspension for even more comfort.
 Just don’t expect the XC60 to be an engaging or exciting SUV.

 Set your expectations right before driving the Volvo XC60 and you are unlikely to be disappointed.
-The XC60 has not been designed to be a driver’s car, with Volvo unashamedly putting comfort and ease of use ahead of sportiness.
+The XC60 has not been designed to be a driver’s car, with Volvo unashamedly putting comfort and ease-of-use ahead of sportiness.
+And it's all the better for it.

 The Volvo XC60’s steering is light, and somewhat lacking in feel, but it offers enough precision to allow a 2000kg SUV to be threaded along country roads with confidence.
 Alternatives such as the BMW X3 or Porsche Macan will feel more involving, but the XC60 exists as an effective counterpoint to these performance-orientated models.

-Core and Plus versions come with a conventional suspension setup, which manages to effectively balance ride comfort and body control.
-Larger alloy wheels do result in road imperfections being transmitted back to the cabin, though.
+Low- and mid-range versions come with a conventional suspension setup, which manages to effectively balance ride comfort and body control.
+Choosing larger alloy wheels does result in some road imperfections being transmitted to the cabin, but things are still comfortable enough.

-For maximum comfort, pick the Volvo XC60 in Ultimate trim.
+For maximum comfort, pick the Volvo XC60 in range-topping Ultimate/Ultra (depending on age) trim.
 This adds ‘Four-C’ adaptive dampers combined with air suspension, allowing drivers to select between Comfort and Dynamic modes.
-It results in limo-like refinement, and justifies the price hike for this range-topping model.
+It results in limo-like comfort and refinement, and justifies the price hike for this range-topping model.

 It almost seems a cliche to talk about Volvo and safety, but the XC60 upholds the company’s noble tradition.
 When assessed by the independent Euro NCAP organisation, the Volvo XC60 received the maximum five-star rating for crash protection.

 It has a near-endless list of standard safety equipment, including front collision warning with automatic braking, cruise control with a speed limiter, driver alert control, and lane-keeping assist.
-Top-specification Ultimate models gain blind-spot warning with steering assist.
+Top-specification models gain blind-spot warning with steering assist.
+In later years, adaptive cruise control became standard throughout the range.

-As a sizable SUV, the Volvo XC60 will be a popular choice for those looking to tow caravans and trailers.
-A retractable tow bar can be found on the options list, but it does add more than £1200 to the list price.
+As a sizable SUV, the Volvo XC60 is a popular choice for those looking to tow caravans and trailers.
+A retractable tow bar can be found on the options list.

-For maximum towing capacity, buyers will need to pick the XC60 with the B4 diesel or B5 petrol engines.
+For maximum towing capacity, used car buyers will need to pick the XC60 with the B4 diesel or B5 petrol engines.
 These can haul braked trailers weighing up to 2400kg.

 Engine MPG 0-62 CO2